BQBehnken/Argentinian_Beans_Project_Scripts/README.md

 I credit W George to teaching me how to code in R and getting me started on my coding journey when I needed it most.

 As such, the data and code presented here are not solely mine, but our collaborative effort to identify what is going on with these puzzling beans from Jujuy.
-Much of the code from Figure 1A and B is by ADS, but I optimized it.
+The base code from Figure 1A and B is by ADS, but I optimized it and annotated it.
-Much of the code from Figure 2B and C is by WG, and I only cleaned it up.
+Much of the code from Figure 2B and C is by WG, and I cleaned it up and annotated it.

 The rest of the code from Figure 3 as well as from the supplementals is my work with debugging and package recommendations from various GPTs.